 I am a researcher and a practitioner.
 I have more than 10 years of experience in the design and the evaluation of user experience in online, mobile, embedded and distributed technologies contexts.
 I have designed and evaluated the ICT impact on people’s life in different contexts of use (public and semi-public spaces) and several domains (e.g. formal and informal education, art and cultural heritage, leisure and entertainment).

-At the moment I am appointed as Senior Lecturer, at the College of Science, School of Computer Science, University of Lincoln, UK.
+At the moment I am appointed as Lecturer, at the Lancaster University, UK.

 My approach relies on designing information systems that improve people’s interactions and communication by offering an engaging and organic user experience.